Spanish moss: Taxonomy

 Spanish moss is in the family Bromeliaceae (the bromeliads).
 Formerly, it was placed in the genera Anoplophytum, Caraguata, and Renealmia.
 The specific name of the plant, usneoides, means "resembling Usnea", a lichen.

 Habitat and distribution

-Spanish moss' primary range is in the Southeastern United States (including Puerto Rico and the U.S. Virgin Islands) to Argentina, where the climate is warm enough and a relatively high average humidity occurs.
+Spanish moss's primary range is in the Southeastern United States (including Puerto Rico and the U.S. Virgin Islands) to Argentina, where the climate is warm enough and a relatively high average humidity occurs.
 In North America, it occurs in a broad band following the Gulf of Mexico and the southern Atlantic coast.
 The northern limit of its natural range is Northampton County, Virginia, with colonial-era reports of it in southern Maryland, where no populations are now known to exist.

 It has been introduced to locations around the world with similar conditions, including Hawaii, where it first established itself in the nineteenth century.